LinkedIn Search And Discovery: A Complete Guide

 In simple terms, LinkedIn Search and Discovery determine which videos gain visibility and which remain hidden.

 This matters because LinkedIn is no longer just a networking platform.
-It has become a large professional content ecosystem where videos are used for:
+It has evolved into a large professional content ecosystem where videos are now widely used for:

 As video content becomes more important on LinkedIn, understanding discovery becomes essential for professionals who want to find, study, save, or analyze high-value content before it loses visibility.